-If you have professional experience operating heavy equipment like a bulldozer or back hoe, you might want to apply to be a snow groomer at Stone Mountain Park's Snow Mountain.
+If you have professional experience operating heavy equipment like a bulldozer, you might want to apply to be a snow groomer at Stone Mountain Park's Snow Mountain.

 You'll need to be at least 18 years old and will be responsible for grooming man-made snow and assisting with regular preventative maintenance and repairs of the Snow Plant.

 Amazon's business booms over the holiday shopping season, and they're hiring at their fulfillment centers, delivery stations, sort centers, Prime Now warehouses and Prime Now Shipping.
 Many of these jobs will require you to select, pack and ship orders.

 Many different shifts are available, including day, sunrise, twilight, overnight and weekend.